AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-position.md

 >[!ENDSHADEBOX]

 The **Chapter position** dimension reports the index of each chapter inside the content.
-In Adobe Analytics it is available through two approaches: a classification of the [Chapter](chapter.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated